Review: Fun Factory Bi Stronic Fusion pulsator

 The appeal for me doesn’t just end at G-spot stimulation.
 Because it’s so stiff and easy to aim, it sometimes (depending on my menstrual phase) also works for my cervix and A-spot despite the insertable length being only 4.5″.
 My clit also enjoys the smoother, less thuddy settings against it, which simulate a partner’s finger rubbing it.
 Think of it as a hand that strokes with perfect rhythm and never gets tired.

 The thrusting motion and the shaft are well worth $220 for me, but the clitoral arm and extra cost are downright unnecessary.

 This toy has a 1.75″ gap between the internal prong and the external prong.
 Since I have a fairly average clit-vag gap of 1 inch, the clitoral arm is waaaay too far from my vagina to do anything for me or the majority of users.
 Sure, the clitoral arm is flexible, but that means nothing if placing pressure on it to adjust it means dampening the pulsation.

 The clitoral vibrations are also absolutely useless because they’re so buzzy and have hardly any depth at all.
 If you’re looking for a dual stimulation sex toy, don’t bother.

-I haven’t tried the Stronic G, but its shape is similar to the Bi Stronic Fusion and it’s exactly what I asked for.
+I haven’t tried the Stronic G, but its shape is even more G-spotty than the Bi Stronic Fusion. it’s exactly what I asked for: G-spot thrusting without the clit arm.
 Both are great G-spot toys; the Bi-Stronic fusion is girthier and more general, while the Stronic G is more precise and costs $20 less.
 For this reason, I’m more inclined to recommend the latter to most users.

 This toy was sent to me complimentary, courtesy of the Castle Sex Toys Megastore in exchange for a review.
 All views expressed are my own.